 Mandatory Travel Insurance:

+Polar cruise kayaking is an amazing way to slip into the white and blue beauty of the quiet oceans around you.
 Space is limited; request at time of booking.
+Kayaking excursions are limited to 14 passengers.
+Participants will have up to four scheduled kayaking sessions during the expedition.
+Kayaking groups will be accompanied by two guides, one leading in a kayak and one trailing nearby in a Zodiac.
 Kayaking is subject to weather and prevailing ice conditions.
 Basic kayaking experience is required and physical fitness is essential.
 Kayaks, neoprene wet suits, booties and gloves are provided.
+Please contact ExpeditionTrips for details.

-All meals throughout the voyage aboard the ship including snacks, coffee and tea; free use of rubber boots on loan; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); Zodiac rides; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges; comprehensive pre-departure material.
+Voyage aboard the designated vessel as indicated in the itinerary; cabin accommodations and meals aboard the ship; snacks, coffee and tea; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); luggage transfer from pick-up point to the vessel on the day of embarkation in Ushuaia; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges; gear on loan (rubber boots and snowshoes).
+Subject to change without notice.